5 Ways to Get Students Speaking Spanish

 Tip: Pick a student each week to sort the cards at the end of class (that way, you won’t have to).
 Ask for volunteers and tell them that sorting counts as 1 of their participation cards each day.

 Students each get one clothespin to wear during class.
 Whenever a classmate speaks English, and another student catches them, they take their clothespin.
 Anyone who still has a clothespin at the end of class gets to enter his/her name in a raffle for a prize at the end of the week.
+This will definitely get students speaking Spanish because no one wants to get caught with the clothespin.

 Variation: Award a point on a weekly quiz to everyone who has a tally of at least 5 clothespins at the end of the week.
 Keep a clipboard with student names.
 Write down how many clothespins each student has as they leave (or have a student helper do this – a different person each day).
 The person with the most clothespins gets an additional point or additional raffle entries.